HappyChainDevs/happychain/docs/rpc-calls.md

       party injected wallet such as Metamask, so the confirmation security can be relaxed as Metamask (or the users preferred wallet) will handle this and have its own rules.

+RPC Calls may originate from either an app that has the wallet embedded, or from the wallet itself.
-When a call originates from an app, it is done so by sending the request to `happyProvider` which is a standard EIP-1193 Provider and can be used directly, or to initialize libraries such as viem, ethers, or web3.
-HappyProvider will first check if a user is connected or not, then if the request itself requires user confirmation.
-If the request does require confirmation, and no user is connected, it will prompt the user to do so (see [Connections](./connections.md)).
-If a user is connected via an injected wallet, the request will be forwarded to the iframe where it can pass through the injected middleware stack, before being forwarded back to the app to be executed by the connected injected wallet.
-If there is no user, but the call does not require confirmation, it will be passed to the iframe to be sent through the publicClient middleware and finally be executed by the publicClient in most cases.
-Lastly if the request requires confirmation and the user has connected via a social wallet, it will be sent through the walletClient stack, and finally be executed by the walletClient (which has been initialized using web3auth as the provider).
+When the call originates from the app, it is done so by sending the request to `happyProvider`.
+The `happyProvider` is a standard EIP-1193 Provider that can be used directly, or used to initialize third-party libraries such as viem, ethers, or web3.
+When it receives a request, HappyProvider will first check if a user is connected or not, then if the request itself requires user confirmation.

-When a call originates from the iframe itself and the user has accessed the wallet directly and not through an app, the process is much the same, with the exception of injected wallets being handled slightly differently.
-Injected wallets will not be forwarded to the app as previously mentioned, but instead will be sent directly to the injected wallet provider to be executed
+If no confirmation is needed, the request will be forwarded directly to the wallet to be processed.

+If the request does require confirmation, and no user is connected, it will prompt the user to do so (see [Connections](./connections.md)), then retry the request after the user has connected.

+If the request does require confirmation and the user is already connected, a popup will be opened so the user can validate what they will be signing.
+This popup exists in the same context as the wallet and can not be manipulated by the app in any way.
+If the user approves the request, the request will then be forwarded to the wallet where it can be processed.

+Once the request is ready to be processed inside the wallet (either through one of the above methods, or else if the request originated from within the wallet), it'll be passed through the appropriate middleware stack found in `packages/iframe/src/requests`, and finally be executed using one of the clients mentioned at the top of this document.